f-rams/Social-Media-clone-web-tool--warbler-/README.md

 $ pip install -r requirements.txt
 ```

 After installing the requirements, open a Python interactive shell and run the seed.py file to create and populate the database with pre-generated data.
-In this case, we used IPython.

 - Run the seed.py file: